Robert Paul: Giant of Early Film

 Mr. Pecksniff Fetches the Doctor

-Queen Victoria's Diamond Jubilee Paul (St Paul's: South 1)
+Queen Victoria's Diamond Jubilee - Paul - St Paul's South - Arrival of Queen's Carriage

 Tommy Atkins in the Park